Assambra/Free-MMORPG/README.md

 ### MapMagic 2
 Go to the Unity asset store and buy the free asset <a href="https://assetstore.unity.com/packages/tools/terrain/mapmagic-2-165180"> MapMagic2<a/> after that in the Unity Editor open the Package Manager Window -> PackageManager (Select Packages: My Assets) download and import MapMagic2 to the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### UMA 2
+Go to the Unity asset store and buy the free asset <a href="https://assetstore.unity.com/packages/3d/characters/uma-2-35611"> UMA 2<a/>
+after that in the Unity Editor open the Package Manager Window -> PackageManager (Select Packages: My Assets) download and import UMA 2 to the project.

+Because we use Assembly Definition files in this project you need to add Assembly Definition References.
+Select Assets/UMA/Core/UMA_Core and in the Inspector add Unity.Mathmatics, Unity.Burst and Unity Collections references.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>